davidnbresch/Octave_io_fix/README.md

 Octave_io_fix - a special climada module
 =============

-Fix for io in Octave if problems with installing properly (using pkg)
+Fix for io in Octave if problems with installing properly (using pkg), tested on Mac Air, under OS X Yosemite, Version 10.10.1 (computer in Octave returns x86_64-apple-darwin13.0.0) and Octave version 3.8.0.
+Note that the issue did not occurr on Mac Air with OS X version 10.9.5 (computer in Octave returns x86_64-apple-darwin13.0.0).

 This climada module contains the CRUDE work-around for cases where the Octave package io-2.2.6.tar can not be installed by a call like